 If it’s just for the sheer aesthetic value making a cheap garden fence is very achievable.
-But, if you plan to secure your home and make it more impenetrable than Fort Knox you may have to fork out a few dollars.
+But, if you plan to secure your home, like Fort Knox, you may have to fork out a few dollars.

 Some of the best garden fence ideas are created, not by landscapers, but by DIYers trying to save a dollar or two.
 Take a look around your city or suburb and take note of some of the elements that are used in everyday life; timber, glass, concrete and metals – to name a few.
 So here are a few fence ideas to help inspire those creative juices.

-This wooden fence is high on the aesthetic value and low on the security side and would be quite easy for an DIY landscaper to construct in a spare weekend.
-Depending on your location, sourcing the materials shouldn’t be hard and in most cases can be accessed from your own property or local forest.
-Even secondhand wood from building sites would work well.
+This wooden fence is high on the aesthetic value and low on the security side.
+It’s an easy job for an DIY landscaper to construct in a spare weekend.
+Depending on your location, sourcing the materials shouldn’t be hard.
+In most cases these can be accessed from your own property or local forest.
+Even secondhand wood from building sites work well.

 Front Garden White Picket Fence

 This garden fence is almost an institution especially amongst cottage gardeners.
-Your budget will dictate what’s possible with erecting a white picket fence but if your trying to keep it cheap I would recommend scrounging through demolition or salvage yards.
+Your budget will dictate what’s possible with erecting a white picket fence.
+If you’re trying to keep it cheap I would recommend scrounging through demolition, or salvage, yards.

 One of the big downsides to picket fences is the constant maintenance.
-So, while you may be able to buy cheap pickets it would certainly be worth your time investing in a good exterior white paint and using galvanized nails or screws.
+You may be able to buy cheap pickets.
+However, it would certainly be worth investing in a good exterior paint and using galvanized nails or screws.
 They will both cost a little more but will save you years on maintaining it.

 BTW – picket fences don’t have to be white nor be relegated to the front yard!!